curtywang/ee5450-module1-hw2/README.md

 returns: {'success': True, 'game_id': game_uuid, 'termination_password': the_password, 'game_owner': <owner_username>}
 ```
 Asks the database object to create a new game `game_id`, then returns the UUID of the game in the `game_id` key
 and the password needed for termination in the `termination_password` key.
-The game's owner will be taken from
+The game's owner is always the first player
-the HTTPBasicCredentials object passed in through HTTP Basic Auth.
+and the username will be taken from the HTTPBasicCredentials object passed in through HTTP Basic Auth.

 ## add_player_to_game()
 ```